jpdrecourt/interstellarite/notes.md

 **TODO**: Explore when the next sound is actually triggered.
 It seems that the TimeOut waits too long to trigger the next sound. **DONE**

 It seems that Buzz doesn't measure the sound duration properly with `sound.getDuration()`

+# 2016/08/12

+## New name
+Interstellarité - Concatenation of Interstellaire and Hillarité.
+Will create constellation of laughs.
+Details to be designed.
+Check notebook at 2016/08/11.

+## Change to Howler
+* Offers panning and seems better at handling sound objects

+**TODO** Use audiosprite https://github.com/tonistiigi/audiosprite to concatenate the sound files into a single file.

+## Building a simple constellation
+* Keep the square structure
+* Select one laugh at random -> create a constellation of laughs on the wall and play them sequentially.